aalgamili/MEMS-using-LSTM-RNN/README.md

 # MEMS-using-LSTM-RNN
 About The code and dataset used in the published paper: Predictive Design of MEMS Gas Sensors Using Bayesian Optimized LSTM Recurrent Neural Networks
-# MEMS Gas Sensor Predictive Design using Bayesian Optimized LSTM
+# Predictive Design of MEMS Gas Sensors Using Bayesian Optimized LSTM Recurrent Neural Networks

 This repository contains the code and datasets for the **predictive design of MEMS gas sensors** using **Bayesian-optimized Long Short-Term Memory (LSTM)** networks.
 The approach integrates **Bayesian optimization** with **LSTM networks** to accurately predict key sensor design parameters (SDPs) such as **resonance frequency**, **quality factor**, and **mass sensitivity** directly from physical structural inputs.
 This method significantly reduces the reliance on traditional simulation-heavy workflows and accelerates the MEMS sensor design process.